Social influence: Social contagion

 Social contagion involves the spontaneous spread of behaviors or emotions through a group, population or social network.
 Social contagion consists of two categories, behavioral contagion and emotional contagion.
 Unlike conformity, the emotion or behavior being adopted may not represent a social norm.

 Reactance

 Reactance is the adoption of a view contrary to the view that a person is being pressured to accept, perhaps due to a perceived threat to behavioral freedoms.
-This phenomenon has also been called anticonformity.
+This phenomenon has also been called anticonformity.According to the Encyclopedia of Social Psychology by Roy F. Baumeister, people become upset when their freedom feels restricted and may deliberately do the opposite of what they are told in an attempt to restore that lost sense of freedom.
 While the results are the opposite of what the influencer intended, the reactive behavior is a result of social pressure.
 It is notable that anticonformity does not necessarily mean independence.
 In many studies, reactance manifests itself in a deliberate rejection of an influence, even if the influence is clearly correct.

 Obedience

 Obedience is a form of social influence that derives from an authority figure, based on order or command.
 The Milgram experiment, Zimbardo's Stanford prison experiment, and the Hofling hospital experiment are three particularly well-known experiments on obedience, and they all conclude that humans are surprisingly obedient in the presence of perceived legitimate authority figures.